What is MQTT?

 Difference from other protocols

-The difference to HTTP is that a client doesn’t have to pull the information it needs, but the broker pushes the information to the client, in the case there is something new.
+The difference to HTTP is that a client doesn’t have to pull the information it needs, but the broker pushes the information to the client, in the case, there is something new.
 Therefore each MQTT client has a permanently open TCP connection to the broker.
 If this connection is interrupted by any circumstances, the MQTT broker can buffer all messages and send them to the client when it is back online.

 The central concept in MQTT to dispatch messages are topics.
 A topic is a simple string that can have more hierarchy levels, which are separated by a slash.
 A sample topic for sending temperature data of the living room could be house/living-room/temperature.
-On one hand the client can subscribe to the exact topic or on the other hand use a wildcard.
+On one hand, the client can subscribe to the exact topic or on the other hand use a wildcard.

 Options while making connection through MQTT

 The clean session flag indicates the broker, whether the client wants to establish a persistent session or not.
-A persistent session (CleanSession is false) means, that the broker will store all subscriptions for the client and also all missed messages, when subscribing with Quality of Service (QoS) 1 or 2.
-If clean session is set to true, the broker won’t store anything for the client and will also purge all information from a previous persistent session.
+A persistent session (CleanSession is false) means, that the broker will store all subscriptions for the client and also all missed messages when subscribing with Quality of Service (QoS) 1 or 2.
+If a clean session is set to true, the broker won’t store anything for the client and will also purge all information from a previous persistent session.

-The keep alive is a time interval, the clients commits to by sending regular PING Request messages to the broker.
+The keep alive is a time interval, the clients commit to by sending regular PING Request messages to the broker.
 The broker response with PING Response and this mechanism will allow both sides to determine if the other one is still alive and reachable.